strikefreedom17/CarND-Term1-TrafficSignClassifierProj-KKP/writeup_KKP.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of ~1), and the image does contain a stop sign.
+For the first image, the model is relatively sure that this is a Speed limit (60km/h) sign (probability of ~1), and the image does contain a Speed limit (60km/h) sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|